Bitcoin Futures Market Sees Deeper Short Crowding

 Summary

-• James Aitchison said the BTC funding rate is running at about -4%% on an annualized basis, and that a structure in which long-position traders receive funding payments points to a dislocation in the derivatives market.
+- Bitcoin's funding rate is running at about -4% on an annualized basis, with long-position traders receiving funding fees in a structure that points to dislocation in the derivatives market.

-• He also said Bitcoin has at times entered a medium- to long-term uptrend after similar episodes in the past, while the market is watching the potential for a short squeeze, greater price volatility, funding-rate trends and changes in derivatives positions.
+- Acheson said Bitcoin has at times shown a medium- to long-term uptrend after similar episodes, and the market is watching the potential for a short squeeze, greater price volatility, funding-rate trends and changes in derivatives positions.

 Forecast Trend Report by Period

-CoinDesk reported on May 7 that James Aitchison, founder and chief investment officer of Caerus Global, said Bitcoin’s funding rate was running at about -4% on an annualized basis.
+CoinDesk reported on May 7 that James Acheson, founder and chief investment officer of Caerus Global, said Bitcoin funding rates are hovering at roughly negative 4% on an annualized basis.

-In that unusual setup, traders with long positions receive funding payments.
-The structure points to a dislocation in the derivatives market, he said.
+In the current setup, traders with long positions are instead receiving funding fees, an unusual structure.
+The pattern highlights a dislocation in the derivatives market.

-Aitchison also said funding rates fell to their lowest level since 2023 even as Bitcoin climbed above $75,000 in April.
+Acheson said funding rates fell to their lowest level since 2023 even as Bitcoin rose above $75,000 in April.

-He added that after similar episodes in the past, Bitcoin has at times gone on to post medium- to long-term gains.
+He added that after similar episodes in the past, Bitcoin at times went on to post medium- to long-term gains.

-Market participants are watching whether the buildup in short positions could trigger a short squeeze and increase price volatility.
-Funding-rate trends and changes in derivatives positioning remain key variables.
+Market participants are watching whether the concentration of short positions could trigger a short squeeze and amplify price volatility.
+Funding-rate trends and changes in derivatives positioning are seen as the key variables ahead.

 JH Kim